mozilla/bedrock/docs/install.rst

 Installation
 ------------

 These instructions assume you have `git` and `pip` installed.
-If you don't have `pip` installed, you can install it with `easy_install pip`.
+If you don't have `pip` installed (you probably do) you can install it with the instructions in `the pip docs <https://pip.pypa.io/en/stable/installing/>`_.

 Start by getting the source::

-    $ git clone --recursive git://github.com/mozilla/bedrock.git
+    $ git clone git://github.com/mozilla/bedrock.git
     $ cd bedrock

-**(Make sure you use --recursive so that legal-docs are included)**

 You need to create a virtual environment for Python libraries.
 Skip the first instruction if you already have virtualenv installed::